GadAugust/Museums-Inventory-Management-Postgresql-/README.md

 - Identify Museums without any paintings.
 - Retrieve paintings not displayed in any museum.
-- Determine Museums open every single day.
-- Identify Museums with invalid city information and update them.
 - Calculate the average price of artworks in each museum.
-- Find the museum with the longest opening hours on Fridays.

 # Objective: